mars-planet/mars_city/servers/gazebo/doc/sad.rst

 The feature may be a sensor or an actuator.
 The actuators have a bare basic model (for GUI mode) covered by a high definition STL to reduce computational load on the simulator.
 The sensors on the other hand are sometime modeled by only a dot.

+As a result, hardware-in-loop simulation is achieved easily by enabling or disabling the required plugins

 ###Layers
+1. Top Layer: 3D environment changing with time, allowing us to view the STL
+2. The simpler models(like cylinders, spheres for more complex surfaces) covered by the STL
+3. Mathematical model, used for solving differential equations required for modelling the above models and rendering the images for the top layer
+4. Plugins to update the model parameters, pose (x,y,z; r,p,y), forces, torques, constraints, etc. of each of the models.
+The plugins would be in C++
+5. A method to control the plugins, say via TANGO Events/Requests.
+The events/requests can be sent via a Python/Java/C++ interface
+6. An independant user/autonomous program to send the required data for simulation and store/view/use the results

 ###Sub-systems